umarhussain15/geofire-android/README.md

     @Override
     public void onLocationResult(String key, GeoLocation location) {
         if (location != null) {
-            System.out.println(String.format("The location for key %s is [%f,%f]", key, location.latitude, location.longitude));
+            Log.d("SF",String.format("The location for key %s is [%f,%f]", key, location.latitude, location.longitude));
         } else {
-            System.out.println(String.format("There is no location for key %s in GeoFire", key));
+            Log.d("SF",String.format("There is no location for key %s in GeoFire", key));
         }
     }

     @Override
     public void onCancelled(DatabaseError databaseError) {
-        System.err.println("There was an error getting the GeoFire location: " + databaseError);
+        Log.e("SF","There was an error getting the GeoFire location: " + databaseError);
     }
 });
 ```